icgc-dcc/dcc-docs/docs/cloud/repositories.md

 ## GNOS

-GNOS is a commonly used proprietory genomic data database.
+GNOS is a commonly used commerically available genomic data database.
 The Pancancer Anayisis of Whole Genomes study is an international resarch project which uses the GNOS software to host there data.
 Data from this project is stored on multiple smaller repositories around the world.
 Each of these respositories uses the same architecture and download client, but have their own data access controller and are not synchronized.

-General Information
+GNOS is currenlty being phased out by the ICGC in favour of newer systems.

 | Name                 | Pancancer Analysis of Whole Genomes |
 |:---------------------| ----------------